 In the vein of Anton Chekhov, Leigh E. Rich has followed two passions in life: medicine and literature.

-She has a doctorate in health and behavioral sciences and a master’s degree in cultural and medical anthropology and is currently a professor of health administration in Savannah, GA.
-She teaches courses in bioethics, health law and policy, social theory, and an interdisciplinary philosophy survey called “TV’s Take on Medicine.”
+She has a doctorate in health and behavioral sciences and a master’s degree in cultural and medical anthropology and is currently a professor in the health humanities in Savannah, GA.
+She teaches courses in bioethics, health law and policy, social theory, and an interdisciplinary special topics “Literature and Medicine,” “Medicine at the Movies,” and “TV’s Take on Medicine.”

 Her research focuses on bioethics and the body, health-related law, visual media, gender, the philosophy of medicine, and qualitative methodologies.

-In journal articles and book chapters, she has examined Foucauldian and Heideggerian perspectives on American medicine in House M.D. (published in Perspectives in Biology and Medicine in 2008 and Film and Philosophy in 2011), hyperrationality and gender in Hannibal (published in Film and Philosophy in 2016), The Orville through the lens of Jacques Lacan (in Exploring The Orville, edited by David Kyle Johnson and Michael R. Berry, McFarland Books, 2021), propaganda and “Men Against Fire” in Black Mirror (in Philosophical Reflections on Black Mirror, edited by Dan Shaw, Kingsley Marshall, and James Rocha, Bloomsbury, 2021), and informed consent as a Habermasian practice and the COVID-19 pandemic in relation to Jon Krakauer’s Into Thin Air (both published in The 21st Century and Its Discontents, edited by Jack Simmons, Lexington Books, 2020).
+In journal articles and book chapters, she has examined Foucauldian and Heideggerian perspectives on American medicine in House M.D. (published in Perspectives in Biology and Medicine and Film and Philosophy), feminism and the ethics of care in the Back to the Future trilogy (in Back to the Future and Philosophy), hyperrationality and gender in Hannibal (published in Film and Philosophy), The Orville through the lens of Jacques Lacan (in Exploring The Orville), propaganda and “Men Against Fire” in Black Mirror (in Philosophical Reflections on Black Mirror), and informed consent as a Habermasian practice and the COVID-19 pandemic in relation to Jon Krakauer’s Into Thin Air (both published in The 21st Century and Its Discontents).

 For six years, she served as editor in chief of the Journal of Bioethical Inquiry.